nisanthchunduru/gojek_game_of_life_coding_challenge/README.md

 ./game_of_life.rb seed.text
 ```

-The output should be something like
+The script should output something like

 ```
 % ./game_of_life.rb seed.txt